-Entergy Mississippi has approval from the MPSC to collect a storm damage provision of \$1.75 million per month.
-If Entergy Mississippi's accumulated storm damage provision balance exceeds \$15 million, the collection of the storm damage provision ceases until such time that the accumulated storm damage provision becomes less than \$10 million.
-Entergy Mississippi's storm damage provision balance has been less than \$10 million since May 2019, and Entergy Mississippi has been billing the monthly storm damage provision since July 2019.
+Prior to June 2024, Entergy Mississippi had approval from the MPSC to collect a storm damage provision of \$1.75 million per month.
+If Entergy Mississippi's accumulated storm damage provision balance exceeded \$15 million, the collection of the storm damage provision ceased until such time that the accumulated storm damage provision became less than \$10 million.
+Entergy Mississippi's storm damage provision balance had been less than \$10 million since May 2019, and Entergy Mississippi had been billing the monthly storm damage provision since July 2019.

-In December 2023 Entergy Mississippi filed a Notice of Storm Escrow Disbursement and Request for Interim Relief notifying the MPSC that Entergy Mississippi had requested disbursement of approximately \$34.5 million of storm escrow funds from its restricted storm escrow account.
-The filing also requested authorization from the MPSC, on a temporary basis, that the \$34.5 million of storm escrow funds be credited to Entergy Mississippi's storm damage provision, pending the MPSC's review of Entergy Mississippi's storm-related costs, and that Entergy Mississippi continue to bill its monthly storm damage provision without suspension in the event the storm damage provision balance exceeds \$15 million, in anticipation of a subsequent filing by Entergy Mississippi in this proceeding.
-The storm damage reserve exceeded \$15 million upon receipt of the storm escrow funds.
+In December 2023, Entergy Mississippi filed a Notice of Storm Escrow Disbursement and Request for Interim Relief notifying the MPSC that Entergy Mississippi had requested disbursement of approximately \$34.5 million of storm escrow funds from its restricted storm escrow account.
+The filing also requested authorization from the MPSC, on a temporary basis, that the \$34.5 million of storm escrow funds be credited to Entergy Mississippi's storm damage provision, pending the MPSC's review of Entergy Mississippi's storm-related costs, and that Entergy Mississippi continue to bill its monthly storm damage provision without suspension in the event the storm damage provision balance exceeded \$15 million, in anticipation of a subsequent filing by Entergy Mississippi in this proceeding.
+The storm damage provision exceeded \$15 million upon receipt of the storm escrow funds.
 Because the MPSC had not entered an order on Entergy Mississippi's filing on the requested relief to continue billing this provision, Entergy Mississippi suspended billing the monthly storm damage provision effective with February 2024 bills.